Injective stabilization of additive functors. I. Preliminaries: Injective stabilization: definition and basic properties

 The injective stabilization of an additive functor can also be defined by an extremal property.

 \begin{proposition} The injective stabilization of an additive functor $F$ is the largest subfunctor of $F$ vanishing on injectives. \end{proposition}

-\begin{proof} Let $F$ be an additive functor.
-In view of Lemma~\ref{L:vanish-inj}, we only need to show that any subfunctor $G$ of $F$ vanishing on injectives is a subfunctor of $\overline{F}$.
+\begin{proof} In view of Lemma~\ref{L:vanish-inj}, we only need to show that any subfunctor $G$ of $F$ vanishing on injectives is a subfunctor of $\overline{F}$.
 Applying $F$ and $G$ to the injective copresentation \eqref{inj-copres}, we have a commutative diagram of solid arrows with exact rows

 which induces a monic dotted arrow and thus shows that $\overline{G}$ is a subfunctor of $\overline{F}$.
 As $G(I) = \{0\}$, $G = \overline{G}$, and therefore $G$ is a subfunctor of $\overline{F}$. \end{proof}